wangjr03/BayesKAT/README.md

 (2) Kernel weights in optimum kernel.

 ## Remark:
-The example functions BayesKAT_MCMC and BayesKAT_MAP are given here for demonstration purposes only; they have used only these three kernels: IBS, Quadratic, and Gaussian as candidate kernels, and only three covariates in X. User can change the candidate kernels or the number of parameters inside the function in case that is required.
+1. The example functions BayesKAT_MCMC and BayesKAT_MAP are given here for demonstration purposes only; they have used only these three kernels: IBS, Quadratic, and Gaussian as candidate kernels, and only three covariates in X. User can change the candidate kernels or the number of parameters inside the function in case that is required.

+2. In order to use the Main_function, at first the Sub_functions.R script shoud be saved on your computer so that it can be called using Main_function.